 Developing leaders who change lives is Holly’s passion and professional purpose.
 She has studied and written about topics such as: Leadership and Mission, Bravery in Business, and Managing Human Relationships.
 As a recognized subject matter expert, Holly has spoken at numerous conferences and on Sirius XM Radio.
 She holds an advanced degree in Organizational Leadership from Robert Morris University, and is certified as a DISC Behavior Analyst and a Driving Forces Behavior Analyst.

 After studying with Pittsburgh Leadership Foundation, she invested her time and professionalism in the Pittsburgh region, consistently seeking ways to challenge leaders to become fully engaged in transformation.
-In 2020 she served as Pittsburgh Leadership Foundation Faculty and became a DDI Certified Facilitator.
-Holly is an expert in the value of dynamic onboarding as part of the foundation for fully engaged employees and served as the Human Resources Business Partner for Talent Management at Robert Morris University prior to returning to her alma mater as Director of HR Services for Franciscan University.
+In 2020 she began serving as Pittsburgh Leadership Foundation Faculty and became a DDI Certified Facilitator.
+Holly is an expert in the value of dynamic onboarding as part of the foundation for fully engaged employees and served in Human Resources at Robert Morris University and Franciscan University.
+She is currently responsible for People & Culture for Wolfe.com, an INC top 100 fastest growing company!

 Holly invests herself to expand the reach of those organizations she serves and has a long record of engagement in the region.
 Holly functioned as a lead consultant in Organizational Management and Leadership Development for one of the largest non-profits in the world and spent 15 years in the non-profit sector.
 Recruiting and developing the talent pool for the non-profit sector soon led her to engage as a full-time consultant, and director of leadership development and talent acquisition for a local firm.